Skip to main content

 Issue 14 - Last week's BIG announcement, most of Raymond Camden, closing in on 700 posts, and a bunch of sites

 Welcome to Issue 14 of the 11ty Bundle.
-11ty, aka Eleventy, is a static site generator that is designed to be simple, flexible, and highly customizable.
+11ty, aka Eleventy, is a "simpler static site generator" that is designed to be simple, flexible, and highly customizable.
 It is built on Node.js and allows developers to create websites by transforming templates and data into static HTML files.
-It supports multiple templating languages, including HTML, Markdown, Nunjucks, Liquid, and more, which gives developers the freedom to choose the languages they are most comfortable with or that best suit their project's needs.
+It supports multiple template languages, giving developers the freedom to choose the languages that best suit the needs of their project.

 TL;DR Zach's now at CloudCannon.
 Eleventy has a future.
 Lots of new posts and sites.
 I'm back from vacation.
 If you want to jump to the posts...go ahead, I won't be offended.